 Contamination occurs during manufacturing more often than most of us think.
 This is one of the main reasons we manufacture our products at high-quality, reputable facilities in the US, Canada, and Europe where safety standards are present and enforced.
 We visit the facilities regularly, meet the people producing our products, see our products at every stage of production, and personally check the quality on a regular basis.

-We will never manufacture our products in countries like China where corruption is rampant, quality control is very low, visibility is virtually non-existent, and contamination concerns are very real.
+We will never manufacture our products in low-cost regions or factories with high corruption rates, low quality control standards, very real contamination concerns, and low visibility.
 It is not worth ever compromising the safety or quality of our products for lower costs, not to mention supporting dismal working conditions and tragic human rights violations.

 Where and how a product is manufactured is step 1 in product safety.
-Products made in China or similar markets face major challenges in ensuring product safety.
+Products made in some overseas factories face major challenges in ensuring product safety.
 It won’t matter what preservatives are used if products are contaminated before even entering stores.

 This is the part most of us think of when we hear ‘preservation’ – the ingredients that keep bacteria away.
 The truth is, preservation strategies vary massively between every product.
 The mix of ingredients and the ratio of every ingredient will determine how it needs to be preserved and which strategies or ingredients will be most effective for that specific cocktail.